• Skip to primary navigation

 Can you cook noodles in the Instant Pot with the chicken?

-If you don't have an instant pot, you can make this delicious homemade chicken soup recipe stovetop just like my Grandmother did.
+If you don’t have an instant pot, you can make this delicious homemade chicken soup recipe on the stovetop just like my Grandmother did.
 You may also love this Chicken and Rice Soup with Mushrooms.

 More Gluten Free Instant Pot Recipes:

-a big bowl of chicken soup
+A big bowl of chicken soup.

 Instant Pot Chicken Soup